Rosuav/MustardMine/README.md

 * Check which buttons get hit when you press Enter in each form.
 Seems to be borked in some places (check category box).
 Audit that buttons are all type=button if inside a form.
-* Bombs with a 500 if the title is too long.
-Seems to be thinking it's an auth failure?
-Possible misinterpretation of an upstream 403??
 * Support chat integrations?
 Have reserved the Twitch username MustardMine for this purpose.